jsiek/B522-PL-Foundations/ScottNumeralsPlus.lagda.md

 Let's look closely at why this works, analyzing the denotation of the term `ƛ m ⇒ ƛ n ⇒ case m n ...`.
-So the parameter `m` and `n` are is bound to values as follows
+So the parameter `m` and `n` have the following denotations.

-    m := ⊥ ↦ Dˢ n rs ↦ Dˢ n rs
+    ⟦m₀⟧ = ⊥ ↦ Dˢ n rs ↦ Dˢ n rs
-    n := Dˢ n rs
+    ⟦n⟧ = Dˢ n rs

 Recall that `case` on a Scott numeral is defined as follows.